ryanchao2012/airfly/README.md

 ```

-By default, the class name(`print_date`) maps to `task_id` to the applied operator after code generation.
+By default, the class name(`print_date`) maps to `task_id` to the applied operator after dag generation.
 You can change this behavior by overriding `_get_taskid` as a classmethod, you have to make sure the task id is globally unique:

 ```python